HDuCoing/HDuCoing/README.md

 - 👋 Hi, I’m @HDuCoing
 - 👀 I’m interested in AI, Machine Learning, Clouds, Engineering, Architecture and Security!
-- 🌱 I’m currently learning AI and Machine Learning
+- 🌱 I’m currently doing an internship and building a web application
 - 📫 How to reach me - Email: Quick - Phone: Also quick - LinkedIn: 3-4 business days